ocp-power-automation/ocp4-upi-powervm-hmc/README.md

 The playbooks will use the following projects:
 - [ocp4-helpernode](https://github.com/RedHatOfficial/ocp4-helpernode.git) to set up an "all-in-one" node (called ocp4-helpernode), that has all the infrastructure/services in order to install OpenShift 4.
-- [ocp4-playbooks](https://github.com/ocp-power-automation/ocp4-playbooks) to create the ignition and to monitor OCP installation prograss and configure the cluster nodes as defined in `vars.yaml`.
+- [ocp4-playbooks](https://github.com/ocp-power-automation/ocp4-playbooks) to create the ignition and to monitor OCP installation progress and configure the cluster nodes as defined in `vars.yaml`.

 This playbook will boot up all cluster node with `lpar_netboot` on HMC to bootp in order to install Red Hat CoreOS (RHCOS) to disk and reboot from RHCOS to run ignition to setup the RHCOS.
 Then it will install the OpenShift 4 cluster with 3 master nodes and 2 worker nodes on the RHCOS LPARs.
 After you run the playbook, you'll be ready to logon to the OpenShift cluster.